acherm/acherm.github.io/_posts/2023-09-30-GPTsChessEloRatingLegalMoves.md

  * Out of 23 games against random chess engine, only 6 were legal games and 17 were illegal games, hence 74% of illegal games.
  * Score against random chess engine is 100.0 % for games with only legal moves (6/6), and 26.09 % for all games, being legal or illegal (6/23).
 Hence `gpt-3.5-turbo` has difficulties to beat one of the weakest chess engine and baseline.

-The conclusion is that `gpt-3.5-turbo` is not able to play an entire game with a lot of illegal moves.
+The conclusion is that `gpt-3.5-turbo` is not able to play an entire game and generates a lot of illegal moves.

 ## Summary of results and tldr;